You're logged in as |

 Library Collections Annex

-The Library Collections Annex, a high-density storage facility with a capacity of 1.5 million volumes, is located approximately four miles from campus.
-Materials shelved at the Annex can be requested using BruKnow, the Library’s online catalog, for retrieval and use on campus.
-Journal articles from titles shelved at the Annex can be scanned and delivered to you electronically.
+The Library Collections Annex, a high-density storage facility with a capacity of 1.8 million volumes, is located approximately four miles from campus.
+Materials shelved at the annex can be requested using BruKnow, the Library’s online catalog, for retrieval and use on campus.
+Journal articles from titles shelved at the annex can be scanned and delivered to your desktop.

 John Carter Brown Library

-The John Carter Brown Library, an independently administered and funded center for advanced research in history and the humanities, is also located on the Brown campus, right on the main green, and is home to one of the world’s outstanding collections of printed books and other materials related to the early Americas.
-The JCB's collection represents more than 65,000 rare books, maps, and manuscripts created in more than two hundred languages spanning more than three centuries.
-A Welcome and Access plan initiated in 2021 included the recent renovation of the historic building’s west entrance, and a new programming plan.
-A new digital platform for open access to the collections is set to launch in the spring of 2023.
+The John Carter Brown Library, an independently administered and funded center for advanced research in history and the humanities, is also located on the Brown campus, right on the College Green.
+It is home to one of the world’s outstanding collections of printed books and other materials related to the early Americas.
+The JCB's collection represents more than 65,000 rare books, maps and manuscripts created in more than 200 languages spanning more than three centuries.
+A Welcome and Access plan initiated in 2021 included the renovation of the historic building’s west entrance and a new programming plan.
+The JCB launched Americana, a new digital platform offering open access to the collection, in the spring of 2023.

-The JCB hosts workshops and other events to which graduate students in any field are welcome.
+The JCB hosts talks, workshops, reading groups, and other activities, and graduate students from any field are welcome to attend.
 The JCB also offers a suite of fellowships for research support including the J.M.
-Stuart Fellowship (tenable for nine months) exclusively for Brown graduate students in the humanities or social sciences whose dissertation topic relates to the early history and culture of the Americas.
+Stuart Fellowship (tenable for nine months), which is open only to Brown graduate students in the humanities or social sciences whose dissertation topic relates to the early history and culture of the Americas.

 Accessibility